BrowncoatSpaceProgram/tudat-matlab/README.md

 propagator.bodiesToPropagate = 'Satellite';
 ```

-Note that we always refer to bodies by their names (i.e. we do not provide the `Body` object `satelliteBody` to `propagator.bodyToPropagate`).
-The only exception is when calling the method `addBodies` of a `Simulation` object.
+Note that we always refer to bodies by their names (i.e. we do not provide the `Body` object `satelliteBody` to `propagator.bodiesToPropagate`).
+The only exception is when calling the method `addBodies` of a `Simulation` object, in which both body names and `Body` objects are accepted.

 Also note the usage of tudat-matlab's `convert` package, which includes a few useful function for conversion of units and orbital elements.

 Now we need to specify the accelerations acting on 'Satellite'.
-The only accelerations acting on satellite are those caused by 'Earth', so we need to specify the property `propagator.accelerations.Asterix.Earth`.
-In the case of an unperturbed satellite, the only acceleration is the point-mass gravity of the central body.
-Since `PointMassGravity` is a derived class of `Acceleration`, we can write:
+The only accelerations acting on 'Satellite' are those caused by 'Earth', so we need to specify the property `propagator.accelerations.Asterix.Earth`.
+In the case of an unperturbed satellite, the only acceleration is the point-mass gravity of the central body:
 ```
 propagator.accelerations.Asterix.Earth = PointMassGravity();
 ```